Darius Gray

 NFL Outlook

-With a five-star rating and the No. 1 ranking among interior offensive linemen nationally by multiple services, Gray has a clear path to the NFL.
-His combination of elite athleticism, functional power, and positional versatility fits the modern NFL game perfectly.
-Barring unforeseen setbacks, he projects as a high-round NFL Draft pick with the potential to be a long-term starter at the professional level.
+With a composite rating of 0.9819 and a consensus ranking as one of the top interior offensive linemen in the nation, Gray has a clear path to the NFL.
+His combination of athleticism, power, and versatility fits the modern NFL game perfectly.
+Barring unforeseen setbacks, he projects as a high-round NFL Draft pick with the potential to become a long-term starter at the professional level.

 Best Fit